 It started as retired farmer Henry Warren’s hobby, and years later, this tiny village still sits on the side of N.C.
 Highway 86, bringing visitors as much joy as it brought Warren.
 Built from stone, concrete and quartz from a nearby quarry, 27 roughly 5-foot buildings make up this little piece of paradise that includes a library, theater, church, schoolhouse and more.
 Keep your eyes peeled for the trinkets sprinkled throughout – adding to the mystique of it all – left there by Warren and visitors alike.

 Add a side: Commemorate your visit forever, and read other travelers’ memories, by signing the visitors journal alongside the road.
-Then pick up a bottle of cider or wine to enjoy later from the Count On Me NC-certified Botanist and Barrel – the South’s only natural cidery focused on spontaneous and wild cultures – just a short drive south on N.C.
+Then pick up a bottle of cider or wine to enjoy later from Botanist and Barrel – the South’s only natural cidery focused on spontaneous and wild cultures – just a short drive south on N.C.
 86. Or you can shop its online store and have several unique flavors shipped straight to your home.

 6 Murals at ThExchange